Coca-Cola Co (KO) Stock: A Closer Look at the Market Potential - News Heater

-The price-to-earnings ratio for Coca-Cola Co (NYSE: KO) is above average at 23.56x, while the 36-month beta value is 0.55.Analysts have differing opinions on the stock, with 14 analysts rating it as a “buy,” 5 as “overweight,” 6 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Coca-Cola Co (NYSE: KO) is above average at 23.14x, while the 36-month beta value is 0.56.Analysts have differing opinions on the stock, with 14 analysts rating it as a “buy,” 5 as “overweight,” 6 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023